 - To identify local variations in regulatory interpretations

 - To produce an online tool that facilitates study of the data, now available here

 Phosphorus Field-to-Watershed (PF2W) Modeling Group

 One of the classic environmental management dilemmas is that we often understand and evaluate systems at large scales (watersheds, sub-basins), yet management of the landscape most often occurs at the field or even sub-field scale.
-In the Phosphorus Field-to-Watershed (PF2W) Modeling Workshop, we brought together practitioners to discuss how to dovetail existing in-field phosphorus measurements and modeled phosphorus pools to build more dependable and useful models of phosphorus transport.
-Launched in August 2018, scientists and members of the Sustainable Phosphorus Alliance were invited to this workshop.
-That event yielded three action groups who are working on identified knowledge gaps, as described in our blog.
-Updates from these groups were presented at Phosphorus Forum 2019.Videos of the PF2W Modeling Workshop are available on YouTube.
+In our Phosphorus Field-to-Watershed (PF2W) Modeling workshops, we bring together practitioners to discuss how to use existing in-field phosphorus measurements and modeled phosphorus pools to build more dependable and useful models of phosphorus transport.
+Launched in August 2018, scientists and members of the Sustainable Phosphorus Alliance are invited to this workshop series.
+Currently, the members organize into three action groups who are working on identified knowledge gaps, as described in our blog.
+Updates from these groups were presented at Phosphorus Forum 2019.Videos of the 2018 PF2W Modeling Workshop are available on YouTube.